-(3) IFRS 16 Leases
+IFRS 16 Leases

-IFRS 16 introduces a single, on-balance lease sheet accounting model for lessees.
+IFRS 16 introduces a single, on-balance sheet lease accounting model for lessees.
 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-There are optional exemptions for short-term leases and leases of low value items.
-Lessor accounting remains similar to the current standard i.e. lessors continue to classify leases as finance or operating leases.
+There are recognition exemptions for short-term leases and leases of low-value items.
+Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.

-IFRS 16 replaces existing leases guidance including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 replaces existing leases guidance, including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.

 The standard is effective for annual periods beginning on or after 1 January 2019.
-Early adoption is permitted for entities that apply IFRS 15 Revenue from Contracts with Customers at or before the date of initial application of IFRS 16.
-Management is in the process of assessing the impact of this standard on the Company's financial statements.
+Early adoption is permitted for entities that apply IFRS 15 at or before the date of initial application of IFRS 16.
+The Company is assessing the potential impact on its financial statements resulting from the application of IFRS 16.